-The Thrive is a programme for Changing Limiting Beliefs where a belief is any set of values or perceptual models that help us make sense of the ‘real world’ around us, what is known as perceptual constructivism.
+The Thrive Programme is an evidence-based system for Changing Limiting Beliefs where a belief is any set of values or perceptual models that help us make sense of the ‘real world’ around us, what is known as perceptual constructivism.

 Limiting Beliefs are those specific beliefs that might seem to make sense, but actually limit a person’s ability to get on with life, in the Thrive Programme these are called ‘core’ limiting beliefs and include the Locus of Control, Self Esteem and Social Pressure (or sometimes also known as Social Anxiety Disorder).